Dr-Titus100/Comprehensive_Exam/README.md

 `pip install -r requirements.txt`

 Note: You may create a new Python environment to run this project.
 This ensures your existing projects are uninterrupted.
 To create a new Python environment use the following command:

 `conda create --name <env_name> python=<version>`

 Note: The file in the directory `Multiprocessing` take a long time to run.
 It is advisable to run it by submitting a job on a cluster.
 I have also uploaded a sample bash script in that directory.
 I used that script to submit my job on the R2 cluster.

-The bash script I used to submit the job to the R2 cluster is also uploaded in that folder.